Home > Strategy Index > Neutral Trading Strategies

 Limited Profit

-Maximum profit for the long condor spread is achieved when the stock price falls between the 2 middle strikes at expiration.
+Maximum profit for the long condor option strategy is achieved when the stock price falls between the 2 middle strikes at expiration.
 It can be derived that the maximum profit is equal to the difference in strike prices of the 2 lower striking calls less the initial debit taken to enter the trade.

 The formula for calculating maximum profit is given below: